Definitions and Background

 Program-level learning outcomes describe learning that will be common to all graduates of a program.
-In Ontario, universities have adopted the UPRAC Review and Audit Guidelines which govern the approval and review of undergraduate programs.
+In Ontario, universities have adopted the Quality Assurance Framework which govern the approval and review of undergraduate programs.
 As part of that process, universities have agreed to incorporate the Ontario Council of Academic Vice-Presidents (OCAV) Guidelines for University Undergraduate Degree Level Expectations.
-For more on program and curriculum review, please see our upcoming purple guide, the Western Guide to Curriculum Review.
+For more on program and curriculum review, please see the Western Guide to Curriculum Review.

-Honours Degree Benchmark Statements provides examples from UK program level learning outcome statements from over 50 disciplines.
+Honours and Masters Degree Benchmark Statements provides examples from UK program level learning outcome statements from over 50 disciplines.

 Rubrics for Assessment of Learning Outcomes AACU Value Rubrics for the assessment of 15 fundamental undergraduate learning outcomes, including critical thinking, inquiry and analysis, quantitative literacy, teamwork, intercultural knowledge and competence, civic knowledge and engagement, as well as written and oral communication.

 Writing and Using Learning Outcomes: a Practical Guide (PDF) is a summary of recent developments in curriculum design and offers a methodology for designing programs and courses in terms of learning outcomes.